vantaloomin/Prism-v2/README.md

 | Animations | GSAP 3.12 |
 | Visuals | WebGL 2.0 with Custom GLSL Shaders |

+### Browser Requirements
+- **Minimum Viewport:** 1024 × 768 pixels
+- A CSS-only viewport blocker ensures mobile users see a friendly message directing them to use a larger screen
+- WebGL 2.0 support required for holographic effects

 ### Run Locally

 ```bash